 Pulse type(s): Rapid (Shu) or slippery (Hua)

 Tongue coating: Yellow coating

 Number of ingredients: 4 herbs

 Key actions: Clears heat from the Lungs.
 Transforms Phlegm.
 Drives out Blood-Stagnation.
 Discharges pus.

-Wei Jing Tang is a 4-ingredient Chinese Medicine formula with Common Reed Rhizomes (Lu Gen) as a principal ingredient.
+Wei Jing Tang is a 4-ingredient Chinese Medicine formula.
 Invented in 627 AD, it belongs to the category of formulas that clear internal abscesses and sores.

 Besides Wind-Heat entering the Lungs, Wei Jing Tang is also used to treat Qi And Blood Stagnation.